tomopy/tomopy.github.io/README.md

 ### Introduction

 This website contains all of the benchmarking data for the latest stable version of TomoPy.
-If you are interested in older versions, go here.
+If you are interested in older versions, go to the [tomopy.github.io repository](https://github.com/tomopy/tomopy.github.io).

 ### Data generation

-The data is generated using the routines provided [here](https://github.com/tomopy/turbo-couscous).
+The data is generated using the routines provided [turbo-couscous](https://github.com/tomopy/turbo-couscous).
 The process consists of three steps.
 1. Data acquisition is simulated by taking projections from this image ![Image](/2021-02-08/peppers/original.png).
 Noise is also added to make the projections more realistic.
 2. The simulated data is then reconstructed using each of the reconstruction algorithms.
 At the moment, these algorithms are:
 - Gradient descent method (grad)